 Before you decide to buy or not, you need to know exactly what you’re getting into – and that’s where I can help.

-In this review, I’ll go over everything this elliptical does and doesn’t have going for it.
+In this review, I’ll go over everything this elliptical does and doesn’t have going for it, but I’ll also compare it to some of the other top ellipticals in this price range.

 After reading, you’ll know whether or not the FS10i is the right elliptical machine for your home gym.